Omers354/EKRUT-Store-Chain-Project/README.md

 5. Export of Information Reports and much more.

-The project was made as part of my academic degree, in a group setting.

 In order to operate:
 1. Link the SQL files to MySQL software.
 2. Connect via server jar file